Estonia in the Eurovision Song Contest 2009: Final

 The final took place on 7 March 2009 at the ERR studios in Tallinn, hosted by Henry Kõrvits and Robert Kõrvits.
 Ten songs competed during the show and the winner was selected over two rounds of voting.
 In the first round, a jury (50%) and public televote (50%) determined the top two entries to proceed to the superfinal.
 The public vote in the first round registered 22,809 votes.
 In the superfinal, "Rändajad" performed by Urban Symphony was selected as the winner entirely by a public televote.
 The public televote in the superfinal registered 26,475 votes.
-The jury panel that voted in the first round of the final consisted of Anne Erm (composer), Jaanus Nõgisto (musician), Birgit Õigemeel (singer), Siim Nestor (music critic), Mare Väljataga (singer), Owe Petersell (Raadio Elmar chief editor), Helen Sildna (Tallinn Music Week organiser), Ardo Ran Varres (composer), Marju Marynel Kuut (singer), Erik Morna (Raadio 2 head of music) and Jaagup Kreem (musician).
+The jury panel that voted in the first round of the final consisted of Anne Erm (composer), Jaanus Nõgisto (musician), Birgit Õigemeel (singer), Siim Nestor (music critic), Mare Väljataga (singer), Owe Petersell (Raadio Elmar chief editor), Helen Sildna (Tallinn Music Week organiser), Ardo Ran Varres (composer), Marju Kuut (singer), Erik Morna (Raadio 2 head of music) and Jaagup Kreem (musician).